Comprehensive Guide to Payment Processor for Retailers

 Let’s start simple.
 What exactly is a payment processor?
 And what’s the difference between a payment processor and a payment gateway?

-A payment processor or payment provider authenticates transactions from the issuing bank (your customer’s bank) by verifying the availability of funds or verifying the approval of the credit card company.
+A payment processor, or payment provider, authenticates transactions from the issuing bank (your customer’s bank) by verifying funds’ availability or the credit card company’s approval.

-A payment gateway refers to the secured connection between your website’s shopping cart and the payment processor.
-You only need a payment gateway if you have an eCommerce website.
+• Payment Gateway: A secured connection between your website’s shopping cart and the payment processor, necessary for eCommerce sites.

 So how does it all work?